MichalSkoula/bitbucket-powertoy/README.md

 # bitbucket-powertoy
-A nice way of viewing all your issues across several BitBuckets' repos, in one place, in nice sortable table.
-Productivity boost!
+A unique way of displaying all your issues across all your BitBuckets' repositories.
+All in one place, in a nicely sortable table.
+A real boost to productivity!

 ![obrazek](https://user-images.githubusercontent.com/5922575/170380860-7b8bfae5-33a6-4d96-ac39-9fa136070aa5.png)